brennv/openshiftv3-training/training-guide.md

-Adding that would be enough to allow the command to proceed, but if we want this router to work for our environment, we also need to specify the beta router image (the tooling defaults to upstream/origin otherwise) and we need to supply the wildcard cert/key that we created for the cloud domain.
+Adding that would be enough to allow the command to proceed, but if we want this router to work for our environment, we also need to specify the beta router image preloaded in the learning environment (the tooling defaults to upstream/origin otherwise) and we need to supply the wildcard cert/key that we created for the cloud domain.

     oadm router --default-cert=cloudapps.router.pem \
     --credentials=/etc/openshift/master/openshift-router.kubeconfig \
     --selector='region=infra' \
-    --images='registry.access.redhat.com/openshift3_beta/ose-${component}:${version}'
+    --images='registry.access.redhat.com/openshift3/ose-${component}:${version}'

 If this works, you'll see some output: